Peakboard/peakboard.github.io/content/_scripting/en-formating-table-grid.md

 * e.Data gives access to the raw data (e.g. e.Data.MyData column).
 * e.TextControl gives access to the control that represents the text (e.g. e.TextControl.Text = "My new content") e.
-* e.CellControl allows access to the cell itself (e.g. e.CellControl.Backgground = Brushes.Green)
+* e.CellControl allows access to the cell itself (e.g. e.CellControl.Background = Brushes.Green)
 table.getcelltext(e, [Index]) returns the value of the column with the corresponding index.
 Here 0 corresponds to the first column, 1 to the second, ...

 This results in the following simple script to implement the requirements from above: